-Find out how you have surgery to remove a limb (amputation) for bone cancer.
+Surgery to remove a limb (amputation)

 This page is about cancer that starts in your bone (primary bone cancer).